MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com).

-1. In the admin center, go to **Manage** > **Environments** > *[select an environment]* > **Settings** > **Features**.
+1. In the admin center, select **Manage** > **Environments** > *[select an environment]* > **Settings** > **Features**.

 1. On the **Features** settings page, under **Preview and experimental AI models**, enable or disable **Let people use AI models that are experimental or in preview**.

-If your environment is part of an [environment group](/power-platform/admin/environment-groups), you can also govern preview and experimental AI model or feature availability through the "Preview and experimental AI model" environment group rule.
+    If your environment is part of an [environment group](/power-platform/admin/environment-groups), you can also govern preview and experimental AI model or feature availability through the **Preview and experimental AI models** environment group rule.

 1. Sign in to [Power Platform admin center](https://admin.powerplatform.microsoft.com).
 1. In the admin center, select **Manage** > **Environment groups** > *[select an environment group]* > **Rules**.
 1. On the **Rules** tab under **Preview and experimental AI models**, enable or disable the **Preview and experimental AI models** checkbox.
-1. **Save** the changes.
+1. Select **Save** to save the changes.
 1. To apply the rules to the environments in the group, select **Publish rules**.

-If an environment group rule governing preview and experimental AI models and features is published, it locks the preview and experimental AI models setting at the environment-level, preventing any system administrator of those individual environments from editing the setting.
+    If an environment group rule governing preview and experimental AI models and features is published, it locks the preview and experimental AI models setting at the environment level.
+This prevents a system administrator of those individual environments from editing the setting.
 To change the setting, admins must modify the corresponding rule in the environment group that includes the environment.

 ### Important points related to enabling or disabling the feature